Are New Comedians Predisposed To Struggle Needlessly? It’s Obvious To Me…

 Here are some questions and comments that may help explain why the typical “joke writing” logic doesn’t produce the laughter results new comedians want:

 Exception: Speeches can be read by the presenter and generate laughs.
-However rarely if ever does a speaker who is reading speeches ever attain the intensity and frequency of laughter professional comedians have proven they can generate.
+However, rarely if ever does a speaker who is reading speeches attain the intensity and frequency of laughter professional comedians have proven they can generate.

-When someone makes friends, family members or coworkers laugh, is it just the words alone that cause that to occur?
+When you make friends, family members, or coworkers laugh, is it just the words alone that cause that to occur?

 The last time you made someone laugh, did you stop during the conversation to “write” a humorous response then hand it to them to read?
 Is that what caused them to laugh?